railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 ===========

 The requirements scheduler is the calculation engine which plans and prioritises production and purchasing automatically from the rules defined on these products.
-It's started once per day.
-You can also start it manually using the menu :menuselection:`Manufacturing --> Compute All Schedulers`.
+It is started once per day.
+You can also start it manually using the menu :menuselection:`Warehouse --> Schedulers --> Compute Schedulers`.
 This uses all the relevant parameters defined in the products, the suppliers and the company to determine the priorities between the different production orders, deliveries and supplier purchases.

 You can set the starting time by modifying the corresponding action in the menu :menuselection:`Administration --> Configuration --> Scheduler --> Scheduled Actions`.
-Modify the ``Run MRP Scheduler`` configuration document.
+Modify the ``Run mrp Scheduler`` configuration document.

 .. figure:: images/stock_cron.png
    :scale: 75